ondrej-kvasnovsky/vaadin-8-on-grails-3/windows.md

 ### Step 4

-In this step we are going to set Grails home beause you will need to run Grails commands from command line.
+In this step we are going to set Grails home because you will need to run Grails commands from command line.

 Insert **GRAILS_HOME** into *Variable name* text field and path to Grails installation into *Variable value* text field.
 You can get Grails binaries from [https://grails.org/download.html](https://grails.org/download.html).
 Just unzip downloaded archive and